software-mansion/TypeGPU/apps/typegpu-docs/src/content/docs/blog/troubleshooting.md

 ---
-title: Enabling WebGPU on your devices
+title: How to enable WebGPU on your device
 date: 2023-07-24
 tags:
   - Safari